Ngā pitopito kōrero, ngā rangahau hoki

 Read More

-HFNZ Women's Experiences of Menstruation
+HNZ Women's Experiences of Menstruation

 In mid-2017 one of our members asked us whether there was any support available to help women pay the additional costs of sanitary items, like tampons and pads, borne by women who are carriers, or who have diagnosed bleeding disorders.
 This reflected an international movement to stop seeing these items as ‘luxuries’, and start recognising them as basic needs.
-This initial enquiry led to a plan to make a submission to Pharmac, and a survey of the experiences of HFNZ women.
+This initial enquiry led to a plan to make a submission to Pharmac, and a survey of the experiences of HNZ women.
 Phil Constable reports on the survey results.

 For women who experience excessive or prolonged menstrual bleeding, the costs associated with sanitary products can be many times that borne by women with a cycle that falls more within the normal range.
 However, it can be difficult to determine how close to ‘normal’ individual women’s bleeding actually is.
 There is stigma around discussing menstrual issues, and women with bleeding disorders, or who are carriers, often have no idea that they are anything other than normal.